05.07.07

 It is important for Muslims to realise that the Holy Koran is a book of moral guidance.
 We should learn to correct our own actions with every story that is mentioned, and not to project criticisms towards others while pretending that we are free from any faults.
 The Holy Koran does not teach hypocrisy, and we should not be practicing it.
 We should learn to follow the example of the prophets and their righteous followers, and to adopt their characteristics; and to cleanse ourselves from the characteristics of their disobedient followers and those who rejected them.

-Racism is the the reassurance of the ignorant and the delusional that condemnation is reserved to a particular race, or that praise is reserved for a particular race.
+Racism is the reassurance of the ignorant and the delusional that condemnation is reserved to a particular race, or that praise is reserved for a particular race.
 God has repeatedly warned the Muslims (and Arabs, in particular) that if we do not live up to our religious obligations, He will replace us with a more obedient group.

 It is time that we heed God’s warnings.